CHIMERA-Bench: A Benchmark Dataset for Epitope-Specific Antibody Design: Conclusion

 \section{Conclusion}

-We have presented \chimera{}, a unified benchmark for epitope-specific antibody CDR design. \chimera{} provides a canonical task formulation, a curated dataset of 2,922 complexes with three biologically motivated splits, and a standardized evaluation protocol with five metric groups, including novel epitope-specificity measures.
-Our evaluation of eleven baseline methods spanning different generative paradigms establishes comparisons under consistent conditions and reveals failure modes invisible under a single random split, such as the disconnect between local CDR quality and interface placement.
+We have presented \chimera{}, a unified benchmark for epitope-specific antibody CDR design. \chimera{} provides a canonical task formulation, a curated dataset of 2,922 complexes with biologically motivated splits, and a standardized evaluation protocol, including novel epitope-specificity measures.
+Our evaluation of eleven baseline methods spanning different generative paradigms establishes comparisons under consistent conditions and reveals patterns invisible under a single random split.